conduitio-labs/conduit-connector-sqs/README.md

 The destination connector batches incoming records into 10 and pushes them to the Amazon SQS Queue.
 Any fields defined in the metadata of the record will be passed as Message Attributes, and the json encoding of the record will be passed as the Message Body.

+It supports multicollection mode, where the sqs queue name is determined at runtime, based on the `opencdc.collection` metadata field or a given go template.
+If no queue name is found, the record will be written to the specified `aws.queue` parameter.

 ### Configuration

 The configuration passed to `Configure` can contain the following fields: